apurv99-cloud/OnlineLo-Ecommerce-Platform/README.md

 #  E-Commerce Platform (Spring Boot + React + JWT + OAuth2)

+## Problem Statement

+Modern e-commerce platforms require secure, scalable authentication systems that support both traditional login and third-party OAuth providers.
+This project demonstrates how to build such a system using Spring Boot and React.

 A full-stack **E-Commerce Web Application** built using **Spring Boot** for backend and **React.js** for frontend.
 This project implements **secure authentication and authorization** using **Spring Security**, **JWT (JSON Web Tokens)**, and **OAuth2 (Google & GitHub Login)**.